Foundry BC Platform – Privacy, Collection & Consent

 As a provincial organization that supports you on your mental health & wellness journey, we are committed to maintaining confidentiality and privacy.

-The Foundry, a part of Providence Healthcare collects Personal Information from patients and clients under the authority of s.
+Foundry, a part of Providence Healthcare collects Personal Information from patients and clients under the authority of s.
 26 (c) of the Freedom of Information and Protection of Privacy Act.
 For privacy questions, please contact privacy@providencehealth.bc.ca.
 For all other questions, please contact info@foundry.bc.ca.

 Curious about privacy and confidentiality?
 You’ve come to the right place!
 This page will take you through our privacy policy and how we adhere to these guidelines.
 We acknowledge that much of the language used on this page may be hard to understand.
 To learn more and understand each section better, click the “+” button.

 As a provincial organization that supports you on your mental health & wellness journey, we are committed to maintaining confidentiality and privacy.
 In order to best support you, we have to collect certain information that lets us know who you are so that we can separate you from others who access our services.
-This page will help explain why we collect your information, how long we hold onto it, how we are keeping it safe and confidential, how you can request access to it, and more.
-Keep reading!

 Foundry (which we may refer to as “we”) is a program within the Providence Health Care Society that provides young people ages 12-24 with access to mental health care, substance use services, primary care, social services and youth and family peer supports.
-Foundry provides these services through a province-wide network of integrated health and social service centres, and through Foundry BC app.
+Foundry provides these services through a province-wide network of integrated health and social service centres, and through Foundry Virtual.

-This Privacy Statement, Collection Notice & Service Consent (which we will call the “Privacy Statement” throughout the rest of this document) tells you about the types of personal information we collect, use and disclose when we provide services to you on the Foundry BC App.
+This Privacy Statement, Collection Notice & Service Consent (which we will call the “Privacy Statement” throughout the rest of this document) tells you about the types of personal information we collect, use and disclose when we provide services to you on the Foundry Virtual App.

 This Privacy Statement will also explain: